client.conf(5)

 AllowExpiredCerts No

 Specifies whether to allow TLS with expired certificates.
-The default is "No".
+The default is No.

 DigestOptions DenyMD5